pqv2210/generate/README.md

-# Generate Component and Screen Tool:
+# Generate Component and Screen:

-Clone project and:
+For React Native project use Typescript. :smile:

-1. run yarn
+1. Clone prject.
-2. run yarn link
-3. run generate screen NameScreen to generate Screen
-4. run generate component NameComponent to generate Component
+2. Run _yarn_
+3. Run _yarn link_
+4. Run _generate screen <screen_name>_ to generate a .tsx file in screens folder, import in stack-navigation and add screen to stack.
+5. Run _generate component <component_name>_ to generate a .tsx file in component folder.

+Project structure:
+src
+|--...
+|--components
+|  |--index.ts
+|--navigation
+|  |--stack-navigation.tsx
+|--screens
+|  |--index.ts
+|--...

-To custom for an other project, edit Common.js file
+To custom for an other project, edit Common.js file.
-# generate